taktik/ozone-components/packages/ozone-typescript-client/Readme.md

 	/*
         Insert the current Ozone session ID in the given URL ("/dsid=...).
         This call throws an error if there is no session available.
-        Throws an error if there is no session available.
         The given string may or may not contain the host part.
         Example input strings :
         "/rest/v3/blob"